gridcapacitymap/gridcapacitymap-web/maplibre/README.md

 # Development setup

-This frontend is part of monorepository, see instructions on setup from repo's root `README.md`
+This frontend is part of monorepo, see instructions on setup from repo's root `README.md`

 Frontend api client module is auto-generated based on openapi json spec.